ltchin/ltchin.github.io/content/faq/admissions.md

 * Apply to the [ECE department](https://www.ece.utexas.edu/academics/graduate/admissions), selecting DICE or bioECE as your academic track
 * Apply to the [ME department](https://www.me.utexas.edu/academics/graduate-program/graduate-admissions), selecting DSC as your academic track

 Please apply to the program whose curriculum most resonates with you.
 It does not matter what your major was in undergrad.
 Please also make sure to put my name down as a professor who you are interested in working with.
+For ECE, this is a direct form option.
+For ME, just put my name down in your Statement of Purpose.
 If the application fee presents a financial hardship, I am happy to discuss with you first about your chances of getting in.

 ---